noureddin/recite/README.md

     **Warning:** It's still changeable from the JavaScript console; I couldn't disable this yet.

+- `dc`, or `disablecheat`: to disable the cheating feature in Imlaai mode.
+Cheating is pressing the `!` key ten times consecutively (when the input so far is correct) to automatically type the next correct letter for you.

+    **Warning:** It's still changeable from the JavaScript console; I couldn't disable this yet.

 - `zz`: for integration into another app.
 Made primarily for [Zikr-uz-Zikr](https://github.com/noureddin/zz), but is generic enough to be used with other apps.

     When enabled it does the following: